Princeton, Wisconsin

 Princeton is a city in western Green Lake County, Wisconsin, United States.
 The population was 1,267 at the 2020 census.
 The city is located within the Town of Princeton.
-The Fox River flows through the city, dividing the city into an east half and west half.
+The Fox River flows through the city, dividing the city into an eastern half and western half.

 History

 A post office has been in operation in Princeton since 1849.
 The city was named after Princeton, Massachusetts.
 On March 4, 1920, "the village trustees passed a resolution to become a city of the fourth class."
 After that, "The resolution was approved by the state and Princeton became a city."

 Princeton was formerly named "Pleasant Valley" and was part of Marquette County.

 Geography

-According to the United States Census Bureau, the city has a total area of 1.64 sqmi, of which, 1.54 sqmi is land and 0.10 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 1.64 sqmi, of which 1.54 sqmi is land and 0.10 sqmi is water.